 Lenny can seat 90, including outdoor seating on both Victoria Avenue and Page Street.
 The resort-style umbrellas shade the wide sidewalks and provide a pop of colour.

 At Lenny the food line-up is more lunch-focused than at its Armadale sibling.
 There’s a duck waffle with apple salad and a cheeseburger with chips.
-Those familiar with Moby will recognise the superfood salad and crispy buttermilk chicken bao too.
+Those familiar with Moby will recognise the superfood salad too.

 Similarly, the Mr Lenny smoothie (aka Mr Moby) has been carried over because of its popularity.
 The cafe is dog friendly too.
 In fact, it’s a tribute to Svensen’s vizsla, Lenny.